oroinc/documentation/frontend/storefront/css/frontend-stylebook.rst

  * When you modify your Oro application layout, you can copy the element`s source code to your custom form or page in the Oro application to preserve the overall look and feel consistency.

- * After you have modified your Oro application styles or layout, you can use the |StyleBook| to check how updated styles affect the UI elements (see Oro Styles Architecture and Styles Organization and Customization for more information on the UI customization).
+  * After you have modified your Oro application styles or layout, you can use the |StyleBook| to check how updated styles affect the UI elements (see :ref:`Oro Styles Architecture <dev-doc-frontend-css>`, :ref:`Styles Organization <dev-doc-frontend-css-frontend-styles-assets>`, and :ref:`Customization <storefront_customization_guide>` for more information on the UI customization).

 Most of the OroCommerce back-office and storefront UI elements are included and grouped into the following categories: